mrellis96/EGgPLant/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------
 **Installation**:

-Download the tarball (EGgPLant_VXX.tar.gz) and the install script EGPL.Inst.sh run `bash install.eggplant.sh` in the same directory as the EGgPLant tarball.
+Download the tarball (EGgPLant_VXX.tar.gz) and the install script install.eggplant.sh (Click on the relase on the right handside to find the downlaods) run `bash install.eggplant.sh` in the same directory as the EGgPLant tarball.
 The install script will now install all the necessary programs and move the EGgPLant script to /usr/bin/ (/usr/local/bin/ on mac)

 Manual install: